olivias92/Lab-4/README.md

 I took this API and converted it to Pydantic Base Models and SQLAlchmey/SQLite models.
 You can compare the two as the original is included in the repo.

 By no means did I expect this to be so involved, even after researching it.
-But too late now.
-It works mostly now, please don't rage over how this is all structured.
+Note parts of this project may still be under development.
 Please email me if there's any questions.

 To run the application, you must run the API locally by running fastapi_app.py in a terminal located in the Solitaire_Game_API_new folder